-TRANSFERABLE TO BOTH UC AND CSU C-ID: MUS 185 27 LAB HOURS REPEATABLE THREE TIMES ONLY
+TRANSFERABLE TO CSU AND UC C-ID: MUS 185 9 LECTURE HOURS 27 LAB HOURS REPEATABLE THREE TIMES ONLY

 This course is for the study, rehearsal, and public performance of literature appropriate to the ensemble, with an emphasis on the development of skills needed to perform within a chamber ensemble.
 Different literature will be studied each semester.
 Choice of ensemble is based on each student's identified major instrument or voice.
 The course is repeatable for credit the maximum times allowable by regulation.
-Grades are P/NP option.
+Grades are P/NP Option.

-Entrance Skills: Audition required.
-(Students may enroll in the course but may be dripped based on audition results).
+Entrance Requirement(s): Audition Required.
+(Students may enroll in the course before the audition, but may be dripped based on the audition result).